 The dining table seats six comfortably.
 Cookware, dishes, etc. are provided.
 The running water comes from a deep well, so it is good to drink.

-When you arrive, you’ll find the refrigerator stocked with miscellaneous food items, particularly appropriate for breakfasts, including eggs, sausages, frozen waffles, and Vermont maple syrup as well as condiments and other basics, so that you can relax upon arrival, with no pressure to stock up with groceries right away.
+When you arrive, you’ll find the refrigerator stocked with miscellaneous food items, particularly appropriate for breakfasts, such as eggs, milk, coffee, sausages, and English muffins, as well as condiments and other basics, so that you can relax upon arrival, with no pressure to stock up with groceries right away.
 The cottage is completely furnished, including dishes, cookware, towels, linens, etc., and you’ll find the beds already made when you get here.
 We won’t intrude on your privacy to change the sheets or make the beds during your stay, but you’ll find plenty of extra linens.